Dineshkumarsammeta/Smart_Energy_Monitoring/README.md

 To replicate hardware input without the need for real devices, think about mocking the serial interface for automated runs or continuous integration testing.

+## 📊 Repository Health

+This project is under continuous improvement.
+An [Audit Report](../../issues/1) has been created to track repository health and enhancements:
+- Releases & versioning (to be added)
+- Expanded test coverage (planned with `pytest`)
+- Metrics/artifacts integration (CSV/PNG export in CI)

 ## 🏥 Background & Relevance
 Due to ineffective HVAC control, lighting, and machine idle, Indian hospitals frequently waste energy.